 The rain sneaks past the curve of the umbrella and with each step, the dampness of my clothes increases.
 Mud underfoot accumulates and makes movement difficult.
 I let the wind blow me to the pavement walkway.
 It is covered in so much water; it looks like I’m walking on a glassy black river.
 The raindrops hit the surface and little splashes bounce back up towards the sky.
 I turn around.
 My son is so small beneath the expanse of his adult sized umbrella that I can only see him from the knee down.
 The cartoon red of his sneakers against the gray hues of the landscape is captivating.
 It’s like a moving painting.
 Living art.
 His steps are small and contained.
 Trying to stay dry, he walks so slowly that I am left waiting again and again for him to catch up.
 Today, I am walking in the rain with no feeling of whether it is good or bad to be walking in the rain.
 No good or bad about being wet and cold.
 The cold of the metal umbrella handle against my hand has turned my fingers white.
 I am neither enjoying nor not enjoying the experience.
 I am so intensely present with the experience that I have gone beyond the judgment of the experience as pleasant or unpleasant.

 The mind in a state of pain is frantic.
 It is hypervigilent for anything that might hurt.
 But the focusing there causes a state of permanent doom.
 The only hope of peace is to shed the heavy husk of the identity… the ego as we have collectively called it for years.
+And integrate it.
 The only peace is to make a practice of stepping outside the experience so instead of thinking, we are watching ourselves think.
 Instead of unconsciously being yanked this way and that by our feeling, we are consciously exploring the felt aspect of our lives.
-This has been a graduate level course in the practice of presence.
-I have said many times that unconditional love is no different than unconditional presence.
-And the closer I come to true presence, the more I can feel unconditional love flower within me.
-Like the fragrance from a flower bud, it diffuses through the tissues of my body.
-It makes life sweet.
-Even moments that would have previously felt ‘bad’ (like standing in the freezing rain, waiting for a five year old to catch up), feel perfect.
-They are imbued with a deep peace that is quietly available to all who dare to notice.

-When you are fully present, the ego is provided with no consciousness to use.
-Its mind cannot snowball.
 You will find that thought leads to more thought, like a chain.
 One links to the next and the next until there is momentum in the chain of thoughts, like an out of control train.
 If you observe the thought, the thought chain fizzles out; there is no momentum.
 And if you observe and consciously experience emotion, it does not build.
 Instead, you find yourself in a place that is disorienting in its familiarity and yet disorienting in how alien it feels.
 It is a place where no movement occurs.
 The space between thoughts.
 It is the canvass upon which the ego is painted.
 There is a timeless peace that transcends opposites.
 At first, it feels a bit frightening.
 You ask yourself “Is this what it is like to be dead?” and the answer is yes, but there is no deadness in death.
 It is in many ways a state of aliveness that is even more alive than life itself.
 It is a state of infinite potentiality.
 As you acclimatize to it, you find that the stillness is alive.
 All of consciousness is awake within you.
 Most talk about spirituality is pointless because we are using words to describe something that can only be experienced.
 And yet spiritual talk is infinitely meaningful because we are using words to set ourselves up for the mind to allow us to have that direct experience.
 As a spiritual teacher, all I am doing is peeling back the layers of all the various things that separate people from themselves.
-And to do this, I must never stop peeling back the layers that separate me from myself… The self beyond the self; the truth beyond the illusion.

 I do not want to see another war.
 Too many of my lives have been lived out in the desperate fray of war.
 I do not want to see it stain the life of one more person in existence.
-But I now feel in the moments that my ‘practice’ is embodied, that I have the resources necessary within me to experience anything.
-This is the beauty of experiencing your worst fear.
-There is nothing more to fear.
+The beauty of experiencing your worst fear is that there is nothing more to fear.
 I can be present in communion and I can be present in war and in either state, peace is always available.
 The more I make it a conscious practice to live into this peace, to live into this living stillness, the more awake I become to the world.
 This world is a reflection of the self.
 The self is a reflection of the world.
 To find peace in oneself is to create it in the world.
 And so I will.
 And so I will.